TopBiketoursPortugal/TopBikeToursPortugal/content/tours/camino-de-santiago-bike-tour-the-french-way-starting-in-león-spain.md

       lng: "-7.2397461"
     title: "Day 4: Ponferrada - Las Herrerias"
   - day: "5"
-    description: Descend from the mountains into Sarria, a bustling town marking the 100-kilometer point on the Camino.
+    description: "Descend from the mountains into Sarria, a bustling town marking the 100-kilometer point on the Camino.
 This stretch takes you through lush Galician countryside and offers a mix of terrains.
+Accommodation, Hotel 4
+      stars: [Hotel Alfonso IX](http://www.alfonsoix.com/) or upgrade to superior room in Premium option"
     location:
       lat: "42.808161"
       lng: "-7.6156139"
     title: "Day 5: Las Herrerias - Sarria"
   - day: "6"
-    description: Cycle through picturesque villages and shaded paths as you approach Arzúa.
+    description: "Cycle through picturesque villages and shaded paths as you approach Arzúa.
 The gentle terrain allows you to savor the natural beauty of Galicia.
+Accommodation, Hotel 4 stars: [Hotel Pazo Santa Maria(http://www.pazosantamaria.com/ or upgrade to superior room in Premium option"
     location:
       lat: "42.9145741"
       lng: "-8.0136139"